 The datepicker comes pre-set for smooth, responsive operation with all platforms, including mobile devices.

 The Datepicker is easy to set up, just install and activate.
-The default settings will place a pop-up datepicker on all your date fields automatically.
+The default settings will place a pop-up datepicker on all your Participants Database date fields automatically, in all frontend and backend forms.

 Selects the appearance of the datepicker from a set of default themes provided by jQuery.